clingen-data-model/allele-registry-use-cases/docs/use-cases/index.md

 ID    | Name | Status
 ------|------| ---
-[UC101](./UC101.md) | Submit a completely novel simple allele | needs review [UC102](./UC101.md) | Submit an already known simple allele | needs review UC103 | Submit a new simple allele for a known canonical allele | TN Drafting [UC104](./UC104.md)| Submit an amino acid simple allele | need review UC105 | Query for the associated canonical alleles (given a nucleotide allele, what is the aa version, and vice versa) | todo UC106 | Query for the canonical allele of a simple allele | todo
+[UC101](./UC101.md) | Submit a completely novel simple allele | needs review [UC102](./UC102.md) | Submit an already known simple allele | needs review UC103 | Submit a new simple allele for a known canonical allele | needs review [UC104](./UC104.md)| Submit an amino acid simple allele | need review UC105 | Query for the associated canonical alleles (given a nucleotide allele, what is the aa version, and vice versa) | todo UC106 | Query for the canonical allele of a simple allele | todo